The River Cottage Farm Story

-I had not become a livestock farmer; I had become a grass farmer to a microbe farmer, I began to see those under my daily stewardship as not only 1000lb cows but also as microscopic livestock.
+From a livestock farmer to a grass farmer to a microbe farmer, I began to see those under my daily stewardship as not only 1000lb cows but also as microscopic livestock.
 My job was to nurture the billions of biological creatures beneath my rubber wellies and the hooves of my livestock.
-This biological life, if well tended, would ensure that the juicy steak, the roasted chicken, or the cold glass of whole milk would be loaded with the vitamins and essential fatty acids that made my family thrive.
+This biological life, if well-tended, would ensure that the juicy steak, the roasted chicken, or the cold glass of whole milk would be loaded with the vitamins and essential fatty acids that made my family thrive.